Designer023/development-guidelines/99_about.md

     git push

-Github will complile and update the site files
+Github will complile and update the site files and the site will update.